Eddie Rosario Player Props: Braves vs. Marlins

 Eddie Rosario At The Plate

-- Rosario has four doubles, a triple, three home runs and six walks while hitting .225.
+- Rosario is batting .224 with four doubles, a triple, three home runs and six walks.

-- Rosario has picked up a hit in 52.0% of his 25 games this season, with at least two hits in 20.0% of them.
+- In 53.8% of his games this year (14 of 26), Rosario has picked up at least one hit, and in five of those games (19.2%) he recorded multiple hits.

-- Rosario has driven in a run in five games this year (20.0%), including two games with multiple runs batted in.
+- Rosario has driven in a run in six games this season (23.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.